 So if you want to capture the attention of this market and keep them coming back for more, then you need to present something new and interesting with each encounter.
 Interactive content is an ideal way not only to inspire repeat visits to your platforms but also to keep them on your pages longer.

-Online quizzes, polls, and even contests are a great way to interact with your audience and keep them engaged.
+Online quizzes, polls, and even contests backed by incentives are a great way to interact with your audience and keep them engaged.
 Best of all, the information you glean from these interactions can be harnessed to enable you to create more personalized marketing strategies in the future.
 Because this is a demographic that is all about relationships, the more “known” your young audience feels, the more likely they are to respond.

 Emphasize Your Brand’s Values